List of cities and towns in Latvia

-By Latvian law, towns are settlements that are centers of culture and commerce with a well-developed architectural infrastructure and street grid, and have at least 2,000 residents.
+Under the Latvian Law on Administrative Territories and Populated Areas of 2020, cities and towns (in the Latvian language both use the same word - pilsēta) are settlements that are centers of culture and commerce with a well-developed architectural infrastructure and street grid, and have at least 5,000 residents.
 A settlement can still be designated a town if it has fewer residents, but fulfills all other requirements (or has been a historic town).
+After the adoption of the 2020 law, new towns that gain town rights afterwards can technically lose their status if their population drops below 2,000 residents.
+Existing towns were given an exemption.

-To become a city, a town must typically have at least 25,000 residents.
-Additionally, cities should have a well-developed commercial district, transport, public utilities, social infrastructure, and be a significant center of culture.
+To become a state city, towns should have a well-developed commercial district, transport, public utilities, social infrastructure, and be a significant center of culture.
 However, these requirements may be disregarded if there is sufficient population.
+The 2012 law stipulated that a (republic) city must typically have at least 25,000 residents, but this was not retained in the 2020 law.

-In 2020, an agreement was reached in Latvian parliament, Saeima, to rename the previous nine "republic" cities with the new title of "state city" (valstspilsēta).
+In 2020, an agreement was reached in Latvian parliament, Saeima, to rename the previous nine "republic cities" (republikas pilsētas, republikas pilsēta) to "state cities".
 It was at this time that a tenth state city, Ogre (formerly a town), was added to the list.

-The seven largest state cities have their own local governance independent of any municipalities, whereas the smallest three (Jēkabpils, Ogre and Valmiera) belong to their wider corresponding municipalities.
+The seven largest state cities, have their own municipal administrations and councils (e.g. Riga City Council), whereas the smallest three (Jēkabpils, Ogre and Valmiera) belong to their wider corresponding municipalities.